xozxro/NotesToCommands/README.md

 # NotesToCommands
-NotesToCommands is a simple. intelligent Python program allowing users to take notes on various terminal commands or command series and have the ability to execute them with varying, specified arguments with less effort.
+NotesToCommands is a fully customizable notes experience, allowing users to instantly execute terminal commands with specified arguments grouped into sections within notes.
+It was originally created for pentesting notes.